thekarananand/ice_con/docker/README.md

-# Build on a Docker Container (not working will!!...)
+# Run/Build it on Docker Container

 - **Step 0** : Spin a ``debian`` (on any OS) Container